About me and my training

 I have an extensive library of books which I use for self directed study and that are available to borrow for my doula clients.

-I have supported at births in Treliske hospital including induction and caesarean birth, Penrice birth centre and at home.
+I have supported at births in Treliske obstetric unit including induction and caesarean birth, Truro birth centre, Penrice birth centre and at home.

 My qualifications, training and experience include-